amaankhan02/maplejuice/README.md

     * type: integer

 ### Commands
-* You can run the following commands in the program command line from any node once the program has started:
+* You can run the following commands from any machine once the program has started:
     * `list_mem`
         * Lists the membership list
     * `list_self`